 How to check if your PC is compatible with Windows 11

 If you’re unsure about what hardware your PC has, or you want to be doubly sure that you’ll be able to upgrade to Windows 11 when the time comes, there is a way to check.
 Just download the Windows PC Health Check app from the official Windows 11 (opens in new tab) page.

 PC Health Check has been around for a while, but the Windows 11 requirements testing tool was originally launched back in June.
-Unfortunately people were getting confused about their results, forcing Microsoft to pull the tool until very recently.
+Unfortunately people were getting confused about their results, forcing Microsoft to pull the tool for a while.

 But now PC Health Check is back, meaning you can see whether your PC can run Windows 11, or what the problem is if it can't.